JLP Protocol Specification

 v4 (v1.5.4): checkpoint-replay anti-cheat

-v4 adds proof-of-walk.
+v4 adds the proof-of-walk commitment.
 Each worker commits a Merkle root over the checkpoint distances of its kangaroo walk (one checkpoint every 65,536 jumps) and attaches it to every distinguished point (DP_SUBMIT_V3).
-The server may then issue a CHALLENGE for a random subset of segments; the worker reveals the endpoint distances plus their Merkle proofs (CHALLENGE_RSP) and the server replays the forward jumps to confirm the segment links up.
-Because the challenge is random and issued after commitment, a grinder cannot fabricate a consistent checkpoint chain without actually walking — removing the advantage of submitting cheap off-walk points.
+The server may then issue a CHALLENGE for a random subset of segments; the worker reveals the endpoint distances plus their Merkle proofs (CHALLENGE_RSP) so the server can replay the forward jumps and confirm the segment links up.
+The commitment and challenge machinery is in place and carried by every v4 client.
+The challenge is gated to v4 clients only; a v3 client is never challenged.

 Backwards compatible.
-The pool runs in compatibility mode by default: existing v3 (v1.5.x) workers keep mining unchanged, while v4 workers additionally submit checkpoint commitments.
+The pool runs in compatibility mode by default: existing v3 workers (v1.5.0 to 1.5.3) keep mining unchanged, while v4 workers additionally submit checkpoint commitments.
 Operators switch to strict (v4 required) once every worker has upgraded.
 Pre-v1.5 (v1.4.x) clients are refused in both modes.

-The challenge check ships disabled (challenge_mode: off) and is turned on only after a v4 client is in the field and the walk step function is validated, so honest workers are never falsely penalized during the rollout.
+The replay verifier ships off (challenge_mode: off; values are off, shadow, enforce) and is enabled only after the verifier is validated against a real walk, so honest workers are never falsely penalized during the rollout.

 VersionShipped inKey changes

-3v1.5.0 (current)WORK_ASN grew from 109 to 126 bytes -- adds kangaroo_type, start_offset_a, start_offset_b for asymmetric TAME-only / WILD-only assignment.
+3v1.5.0 to 1.5.3WORK_ASN grew from 109 to 126 bytes, adding kangaroo_type, start_offset_a, start_offset_b for asymmetric TAME-only / WILD-only assignment.
 SOLUTION is strictly server-to-client; client never computes the key. v1.4.x clients (flags=2) are refused at AUTH with protocol_version_mismatch.

 2v1.4.1 to v1.4.4Header flags byte carries protocol_version (B.5).
 AUTH grew to AuthPayloadV2 (120 B) with timestamp_ms + nonce for replay defence.
 DP submission moved to DP_BATCH_V2 (78 B per DP) with work_id attestation + monotonic sequence.